wp-plugins/flyzoo/readme.txt

 == Description ==

 All you need to chat on your website!
-Meet your customers with live support chat, engage and grow your community in live chat rooms and private (one-to-one) conversations.
+Help customers with live support chat, engage and grow your community in live chat rooms and private (one-to-one) conversations.

 * Multiple Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with preview and more...